kevinjdev/Ticketing/README.md

 6) A green check mark should appear, then you will be routed to the My Orders page and see your ticket name with the word 'complete' appended.

 ### Deploying to a Cloud Service Provider
 After building and running the application locally, I successfully deployed it through DigitalOcean using Github Workflows.
-Upon a successful pull request the workflows will build run the appropriate tests, build the images on GitHub servers, and deploy the application to Digital Ocean.
+Upon a successful pull request the workflows are configured to run the appropriate tests, build the images on GitHub servers, and deploy the application to Digital Ocean.

 ## Nanodegree Completion Certificate
 <img src="microservices-kevin-jaeger.jpg" width="600" height="400" />